protontypes/open-sustainable-technology/README.md

 ### Load and Demand Forecasting

+> **What?** Methods for predicting future electricity needs at particular times to ensure a sufficient power supply and optimize grid efficiency.

+> **How?** These tools help predict future electricity demands and loads on short-term and long-term timescales.

 - [tell](https://github.com/IMMM-SFA/tell) - An open-source Python package to model future hourly total electricity loads.
 - [load_forecasting](https://github.com/pyaf/load_forecasting) - Load forecasting on Delhi area electric power load using ARIMA, RNN, LSTM and GRU models.
 - [draf](https://github.com/DrafProject/draf) - Analysis and decision support framework for local multi-energy hubs focusing on demand response.